-I remember being in second year at the University of British Columbia and hearing “djolof rice”.
+I remember being in second year at the University of British Columbia, in Canada, and hearing “djolof rice”.
 There I was, the only Senegalese girl on campus, finally hearing a familiar word from my native language, djolof.
 Through my encounters with fellow African students, I came to realise that there was Ghanaian, Nigerian, Senegalese or Thiebou Dieune, Sierra Leonean djolof rice and probably many others I have yet to discover.
 It became apparent that djolof rice, was more than just rice.
 It represented the cultural heritage our continent gained from its diverse colonial presence while celebrating the richness and particularity of each ethnic group.

 Upon completing my anthropology degree, I worked in harm reduction with individuals from marginalised groups.
 It did not take long for me to introduce my passion for food into my work.
 I started hosting community kitchens, the goal of which was to provide nourishment and to create a feeling of belonging and community.
 I chose to prepare dishes people associated with positive memories, and that reminded them of the happy times in their life.
 After seeing how my meals put smiles on their faces, I decided to go to culinary school.